goD0S/god0s.github.io/README.md

-sry i am still learning VuePress so there is no context here at now :)
+sry i am still learning VuePress so there is no content here at now :)